pablo-meier/Pablog/posts/2019-04-20-tabletop-character-ralmahant.md

 He has tongue, septum, and several eyebrow and ear piercings.

-He carries a cane, the head of which is adorned with the head of his petrified, 10 year-old sister, mid-scream.
+He carries a cane, adorned with the head of his petrified, 10 year-old sister, mid-scream.

 The knack of his voxxing is _dessication,_ thematically tied to death, entropy, and (dry) decay.
 At home, there are plentiful maggots, beetles, cicadas, grubs,